PM and Labour leader welcome Obama win

 "And if you talk to some of the Kiwis in the room tonight, they know more about the American electoral process and American electoral history than most Americans do."

-Next story in Political: PM rejects call for Wilkinson to leave Cabinet
+Next story in Politics: PM rejects call for Wilkinson to leave Cabinet

 Copyright © 2012, Radio New Zealand